sushil11-art/INTROCEPT_TASK/README.md

 # Defines a routing table which is used to perform different actions based on HTTP Method and URL.

 # Allows to dynamically render HTML Pages based on passing arguments to templates.

+npm install dotenv
+# Environment variables are variables that are set outside of a program, often through a cloud provider or operating system.
+# In Node, environment variables are a great way to securely and conveniently configure things that don't change often, like URLs, authentication keys, and passwords.

+npm install csv-parser
+# This package is a parser converting CSV text input into arrays or objects.
+It implements the Node.js stream API.
+It also provides alternative APIs for convenience such as the callback API and sync API.
+It is both extremely easy to use and powerful.

+npm install csv-writer
+# Convert objects/arrays into a CSV string or write them into a file.
+It respects RFC 4180 for the output CSV format.

+npm install path
+# Node.js path module is used for handling and transforming file paths.
+This module can be imported using the following syntax